Getting Started with .gitignore

 š Global .gitignore

-For patterns that should apply to all your Git repositories (e.g., OS-specific files like .DS_Store
+For patterns that should apply to all your Git repositories (e.g., OS-specific files like .DS_Store), you can set up a global .gitignore:

 -